-Canadians’ household debt climbing to new heights.
+Household indebtedness in Canada is climbing to new heights!
 Why are Canadians acquiring so much debt and ignoring lessons from the USA’s sub prime debacle?
 Cheap, easy money is addictive!
-Besides, history would suggest that when housing prices fall and interest rates rise many people will have no problem using the victim card and blaming financial institutions, businesses, the one percent … everyone, but themselves.
+Besides, history would suggest that in future, people won’t own their actions.
+When housing prices fall and interest rates rise, many people will use the victim card.
+They will blame financial firms, merchants, the one percent … everyone, but them.

-Let’s look objectively at the size of this problem as reported over the past three years: (more…)
+Let’s look closely at the size of this household indebtedness problem as reported over the past three years: (more…)

+Tiered budgeting approach reflects different life stages.
+A tiered budgeting approach is needed especially when you are in debt.
 How do you budget when mired in debt?
-You know you have reduced to the limit; fluff is gone.
+You know you have expenses reduced to the limit.
+Fluff is gone.
 Still, your financial adviser tells you budgeting is the certain, orderly path to debt freedom.
 How?

 Try this three-tiered budgeting approach to emerge from debt gradually, with a strong foundation:

-Money management is lifestyle management; so to succeed you must adjust your lifestyle.
-Take a few steps back before you start advancing; but understand that the journey could be long and slow.
+Money management is lifestyle management.
+You must adjust your lifestyle to get out of debt.
+Take a few steps back now.
+Understand that this journey out of debt could be long and slow.

 This is the most difficult place to live.
 Deep in debt, unable to do what you want, persuaded you have sacrificed completely, you know today’s expenses exceed your income; Be cautious!